meilisearch/documentation/guides/main_concepts/search.md

 - _Position_ - A document containing the query words at the start of an attribute is considered better than a document that contains them at the end.
 - _Exact_ - A document containing the query words in their exact form, not only a prefix of them, is considered better.

 You can change the order of these rules, but you should know that these work well for a majority of use-cases.
-You can also add your own rule for domains specific needs.
+You can also add your own rules for domains specific needs.
 For example, you could add a date sorting criterion when searching into documents where the date of publication is essential.
 [Read more about ranking](/guides/main_concepts/relevancy.md) to see how to add custom rules.

 ## Search options